Retail & Retail Supply Chain Career

 Shopping for a great career in retail?

-Retail one of the country’s fast growing industries.
+Retail is a consistent strong performer.
 It provides an essential service for all New Zealanders.
 Whether it’s food, pharmacy, footwear or fashion…guitars, sports gear or craft beer, as well as millions of different products, retail also offers a large and diverse range of career opportunities.
 From in-store and online sales and fulfilment, stock buying and distribution, to marketing, merchandising, administration, finance and store management.

 Lots of successful retailers, who started in sales, have gone on to manage a department, a store and even a company by their mid-20s, or even own and operate their own business.

 Success in a retail role requires good people skills, especially a commitment to customer service and satisfaction.
 Being a good communicator with literacy and numeracy skills is also an advantage.

 Young people who have started a career in Retail

 Start studying at school or in the workplace

 Students have an ideal opportunity to kick start their retail journey with several great workplace options.
 These include ServiceIQ’s Gateway training programmes.